DOdrums/PortfolioProjectThree/README.md

 ### Logic

-A flowchart was created to make the business logic more clear and as a guide while buildig the project.
-Notably missing are the delete and edit function, since this flowchart was created at the start of the proces and not updated throughout.
+A flowchart was created to make the business logic more clear and as a guide while building the project.
+Notably missing are the delete and edit function, since this flowchart was created at the start of the process and not updated throughout.

 ![flowchart](assets/images/flowchart.jpg)